MediaComem/comem-archidep/NOTES.md

 client connects.

 Local netcat commands are then run to connect to each port and verify that the `OK` is received.
-This shows that the AWS firewall was correctly configured to open these ports.
+This shows that the firewall was correctly configured to open these ports.

 The `listen-server-ports.sh` script is then killed and deleted from the server.